mvann/libft/README.md

 # libft
+Implementations of many standard C functions and some extras.
-Repository for the libft project at 42
+A part of the 42 curriculum.